alyssa-denary/coding-notes/terminal-and-unix/environment-process-finding/terminal-environment.md

 .
 ```
 Each word on the left side of the equal sign is called an **environment variable**.
 The value on the right side is the value of the variable.

+### Using environment variables

+In the terminal, you can see what value an environment variable has by using `echo`.
+When referencing an environment variable, you must use the `$` as a prefix.
+In other words, to print the value for the environment variable `PWD`, the command would be:

+echo $PWD

+Try that in your terminal.
+You should get the same output as the output for the command `pwd`.